India–Pakistan relations: Junagadh issue

 Junagadh was a state on the south-western end of Gujarat, with the principalities of Manavadar, Mangrol and Babriawad.
 It was not contiguous to Pakistan and other states physically separated it from Pakistan.
 The state had an overwhelming Hindu population which constituted more than 80% of its citizens, while its ruler, Nawab Mahabat Khan, was a Muslim.
 Mahabat Khan acceded to Pakistan on 15 August 1947.
 Pakistan confirmed the acceptance of the accession on 15 September 1947.

 India did not accept the accession as legitimate.
 The Indian point of view was that Junagadh was not contiguous to Pakistan, that the Hindu majority of Junagadh wanted it to be a part of India, and that the state was surrounded by Indian territory on three sides.

 The Pakistani point of view was that since Junagadh had a ruler and governing body who chose to accede to Pakistan, it should be allowed to do so.
 Also, because Junagadh had a coastline, it could have maintained maritime links with Pakistan even as an enclave within India.

 Neither of the states was able to resolve this issue amicably and it only added fuel to an already charged environment.
 Sardar Patel, India's Home Minister, felt that if Junagadh was permitted to go to Pakistan, it would create communal unrest across Gujarat.
 The government of India gave Pakistan time to void the accession and hold a plebiscite in Junagadh to pre-empt any violence in Gujarat.
 Samaldas Gandhi formed a government-in-exile, the Arzi Hukumat (in Urdu: Arzi: Transitional, Hukumat: Government) of the people of Junagadh.
 Patel ordered the annexation of Junagadh's three principalities.

 India cut off supplies of fuel and coal to Junagadh, severed air and postal links, sent troops to the frontier, and occupied the principalities of Mangrol and Babariawad that had acceded to India.
 On 26 October, Nawab of Junagadh and his family fled to Pakistan following clashes with Indian troops.
 On 7 November, Junagadh's court, facing collapse, invited the Government of India to take over the State's administration.
-The Dewan of Junagadh, Sir Shah Nawaz Bhutto, the father of the more famous Zulfiqar Ali Bhutto, decided to invite the Government of India to intervene and wrote a letter to Mr. Buch, the Regional Commissioner of Saurashtra in the Government of India to this effect.
+The Dewan of Junagadh, Sir Shah Nawaz Bhutto, the father of Zulfiqar Ali Bhutto, decided to invite the Government of India to intervene and wrote a letter to Mr. Buch, the Regional Commissioner of Saurashtra in the Government of India to this effect.
 The Government of Pakistan protested.
 The Government of India rejected the protests of Pakistan and accepted the invitation of the Dewan to intervene.
 Indian troops occupied Junagadh on 9 November 1947.
 In February 1948, a plebiscite held almost unanimously voted for accession to India.